166th Air Refueling Squadron: Ohio Air National Guard

-The wartime 364th Fighter Squadron was re-designated as the 166th Fighter Squadron, and was allotted to the Ohio Air National Guard, on 24 May 1946.
-It was organized at Lockbourne Army Airfield, Columbus, Ohio, and was extended federal recognition on 10 November 1947 by the National Guard Bureau.
-The 166th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 364th Fighter Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned initially to the Illinois ANG 66th Fighter Wing, operationally gained by Continental Air Command.
+The 364th Squadron was redesignated the 166th Fighter Squadron, and was allotted to the National Guard, on 24 May 1946.
+It was organized at Lockbourne Army Air Field, Ohio, and was extended federal recognition on 10 November 1947 by the National Guard Bureau.
+The 166th Fighter Squadron was assigned initially to the Illinois ANG 66th Fighter Wing, operationally gained by Continental Air Command.
 On 7 December 1947 the Ohio ANG 55th Fighter Wing, was federally recognized and the squadron was transferred.

-With the formation and federal recognition of the Ohio ANG 121st Fighter Group at Lockbourne Field, near Columbus, the squadron was reassigned.
+With the formation and federal recognition of the Ohio ANG 121st Fighter Group at Lockbourne, near Columbus, the squadron was reassigned.
 The mission of the 166th Fighter Squadron was the air defense of Ohio.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.

-In October 1948 the squadron exchanged its F-51Ds for F-51H Mustang very long range escort fighters that were suitable for long-range interception of unknown aircraft identified by Ground Control Interceptor radar stations, the 166th being one of the first ANG squadrons to receive the F-51H.
+In October 1948 the squadron exchanged its North American F-51D Mustangs for F-51H Mustang very long range escort fighters that were suitable for long-range interception of unknown aircraft identified by Ground Control Interceptor radar stations, the 166th being one of the first ANG squadrons to receive the F-51H.
 In March 1950, the squadron entered the jet age with the receipt of Republic F-84C Thunderjets.